vinnymitch/vinnymitch/ReadMe.md

 # 💫 About Me:
-My Name is Vince, I am an Electrical Engineering Major currently pursuing my degree. <br>I enjoy working on projects and learning about new programming methods and languages.
+My Name is Vince, I am currently pursuing a degree in Electrical and Computer Engineering. <br>I enjoy working on projects and learning about new programming methods and languages.

 # 💻 Tech Stack: